dasc-lab/robot-framework/docs/vision_drone/vision_drone_guide.md

 ```

 - The Seeed Studio A603 carrier board for the NVIDIA Orin NX has an issue with the kernel drivers for usbserial.
 Essentially, instead of using the usbserial.ko for the board which are modified by Seeed, the default usbserial.ko is used.
 This causes the FTDI driver to not work as expected.
 The solution is to move the usbserial.ko file which causes the new file from Seeed Studio to be used.
-Use `dmesg | grep tty` to check if the tty/UAB0 and tty/USB1 are detected.
+Use `dmesg | grep tty` to check if the tty/UAB0 and tty/USB1 are successfully detected.

 ```
 $ cd /lib/modules/5.10.120-tegra/kernel/drivers/usb/serial/
 $ sudo mv usbserial.ko usbserial.ko.bk
 ```

 - Configure the `colcon_ws//src/all_launch/config/mavlink-router.conf file`.
 The `Address` should match the ip address of your computer running the QGC.
-The ip address can be checked by runnung `ifconfig`
+The ip address can be checked by running `ifconfig`

 ```
 [UartEndpoint alpha]